 Out of the sample validation

-This wonderful trading system takes a trashing during the OOS period to no one’s surprise.
+This wonderful trading system takes a trashing during the OOS period, to no one’s surprise.
 Unfortunately, it is the tragic fate of many trading systems.

 How to find the fair optimization of a trading system?

-When I started automatic trading, I optimized my trading system a bit randomly, incrementally correcting losses after losses.
+When I started automatic trading, I optimized my trading system randomly, incrementally correcting losses after losses.
 I had fallen into the overfitting trap: I always won in the past but never in the future.
 It took a lot of time and tests to understand how to win in the future with a trading system.
 The method I have found is counterintuitive, and you may find it difficult to accept.

 Deteriorate the equity curve of the backtest

-Out of curiosity, I have had fun deteriorating the equity curve of a backtest, and modifying the configuration of the strategy.
+Out of curiosity, I have had fun deteriorating the equity curve of a backtest and modifying the configuration of the strategy.
 What a surprise!
 This poor strategy in the past had become winning in the future.
 At this time, I realized the underfitting principle.
 I understood it is better to voluntarily under-optimize a trading system instead of achieving the correct optimization.
 (The correct optimization is supposed to be a point at the center between under-fitting and over-fitting)

 Under-optimize the stop-loss and the target

 I will voluntarily under-optimize the stop-loss and target positioning in my automated trading system.
 Later, I will compare the behavior of this trading bot between the IS and the OOS.
 As a reminder, at the beginning of this study, I chose the stop-loss and target positioning that gave the best performance during the IS period.
-And this configuration was lost during the OOS period.
+This configuration was lost during the OOS period.

 To under-optimize the stop-loss and the target, I will choose the value for which the performance is two times lower than the best possible choice.
 The best performance of the stop-loss position gave a return of 1400 points.
 Thus, I will select the value for which the performance is nearest 700 points.
 The best performance of the target position gave a return of 1200 points.
 Thus, I will select the value for which the performance is nearest 600 points.